Orbifold techniques in degeneration formulas: Introduction

 \paragraph{\arabic{myparagraph}} $F$ is a homogeneous basis for $H^*(\ocI(D),\QQ)$. \paragraph{\arabic{myparagraph}} $\tilde\delta^\vee$ is the dual of $\delta\in F$ with respect to the Chen--Ruan pairing, i.e. $\int_{\ocI(D)}\frac{1}{r}\iota^*\tilde\delta_j^\vee\cdot\delta_i = \int_{\cI(D)}\iota^*\tilde\delta_j^\vee \cdot \delta_i = \delta_{i,j},$ see \ref{S:pf-mainth}. \paragraph{\arabic{myparagraph}} $\Omega$ is the set of splittings of the data $g,n,\beta$, see \ref{D:enh-spl} for all details.
 An element $\eta=(\Csi_1,\Csi_2)\in \Omega$ includes in particular the data below: \paragraph{\arabic{myparagraph}} $N_1,N_2$ is a decomposition of $\{1,\ldots,n\}$ in two subsets. \paragraph{\arabic{myparagraph}} $\Csi_1,\Csi_2$ is a possibly disconnected splitting of the data $\beta,g$ in two modular graphs having roots labelled by $M=\{n+1,\ldots,n+|M|\}$, see \ref{D:modular-graph}. \paragraph{\arabic{myparagraph}} $d_i$ for $i\in M$ are assigned intersection multiplicities satisfying condition B of \ref{D:enh-spl} \paragraph{\arabic{myparagraph}} We take $\cK_1 :=\cK^\fr_{\Csi_1}(X_1,D)$ and $\cK_2:=\cK^\fr_{\Csi_2}(X_2,D)$. \paragraph{\arabic{myparagraph}} For $j\in M$ the new evaluation maps are $\ev_j:\cK_1\to \ocI(D)$, and similarly for $\cK_2$. \paragraph{\arabic{myparagraph}} $(-1)^\epsilon$ is the sign determined formally by the equality

 \paragraph{\arabic{myparagraph}} Finally we define

 Perhaps the most mysterious part of the formula is the factor $\prod_{j\in M} d_j$.
 In previous works this arises as a result of delicate deformation theory of admissible or predeformable maps.
-In this paper it arises as a natural, but still delicate, outcome of the geometry of orbifold maps.\Dan{precise reference?}
+In this paper it arises as a natural, but still delicate, outcome of the geometry of orbifold maps, see Lemma \ref{L:eval-lift-c} and Proposition \ref{P:diag-gysin}.